H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

 11. Prize pool will be publified after start of 1/8 phase of knockout phase.

+12. Organizers fund shipping of prizes up to 40 euro.
+In case of shipping costs exceeding 40 euro, the Participant is obliged to pay the remaining part of the shipping costs.

 ## 2. Championships Format

 1. Championships will be divided into 4 phases: